Branching Plot Books

 About Branching Plot Books

-A book series is a sequence of books with certain characteristics in common that are formally identified together as a group.
+A book series is a sequence of books with specific characteristics in common that are formally identified together as a group.
 These characteristics are often easy to identify.
-For example, Goosebumps is a famous children’s book series that depict fictional children being involved in scary situations.
+For example, Goosebumps is a famous children’s book series depicting fictional children involved in scary situations.
 Another example is the Choose Your Own Adventure books, which allow readers to assume the role of the protagonist and make choices that determine the main character’s actions and the plot’s outcome.

-The characteristics that connect the books in Branching Plot Books are much less obvious.
+The characteristics that connect the books in Branching Plot Books are less obvious.
 On the surface, Branching Plot Books seem like several unrelated books.
-However, Branching Plot Books is a small but growing series of books that can be read in a variety of ways, depending on the reader.
+However, Branching Plot Books is a small but growing series of books that can be read in various ways, depending on the reader.
 Each book’s plot and premise can be seen differently, depending on the reader’s mood, experiences, and values.
+Branching Plot Books focuses on reader interaction and the double entendre literary technique to create this effect.

-To create this effect, Branching Plot Books focus on reader interaction and the use of the double entendre literary technique.
-A double entendre refers to a phrase or figure of speech with two meanings or is understood in two different ways.
+A double entendre is a phrase or figure of speech with two meanings or is understood differently.
 In Branching Plot Books, a whole book could have a double meaning and be understood differently.
-For example, children and young adults might see The Empty Lot Next Door as a ghost story, while older adults might see the story as a young child coping with bullies and a dysfunctional family life.
-In Friend or Foe, liberal readers will relate to the blue jay named Javlin and despise the greedy chipmunk named Mitch, whereas conservative readers will rally behind Mitch because of his hard-working attitude and will see Javlin as a lazy freeloader.
-Some readers believe the struggle has nothing to do with political ideologies, but instead, the book is really about race or immigration issues.
+For example, children and young adults might see The Empty Lot Next Door as a ghost story, while older adults might see the story as a young child coping with bullies and dysfunctional family life.
+In Friend or Foe, liberal readers will relate to the blue jay named Javlin and despise the greedy chipmunk named Mitch.
+In contrast, conservative readers will rally behind Mitch because of his hard-working attitude and will see Javlin as a lazy freeloader.
 Therefore, in both The Empty Lot Next Door and Friend or Foe, the plots and the premises can be seen differently, depending on the reader’s mood, experiences, and values.